 Princess Cruises spokesman David Sanders said there were no injuries, the ship still had electrical power and no evacuation took place.

-Most of the ship's 669 guests have gone ashore on excursions following the incident while some have remained on board.
+Most of the ship's 669 tourists have gone ashore on excursions following the incident while some have remained on board.
 Divers are currently on scene assessing the damage.
 382 crew members were also onboard.

 The Pacific Princess was 10 days into a 12 day-long-cruise from Venice to Barcelona when the incident occurred.
 Due to the damage on the ship, Princess Cruises has cancelled the remainder of the trip.